JuliaMath/Polynomials.jl/docs/src/extending.md

 ## A new container type

-This example shows how to make a new container type, though this should be unnecessary.
-In this case, a minimal example where the polynomial type aliases the vector defining the coefficients is created.
+This example shows how to make a new container type, though this should be unnecessary, given the current variety, there may be gains to be had (e.g. an immutable, sparse type?)
+In this case, we offer a minimal example where the polynomial type aliases the vector defining the coefficients is created.
 For other bases, more methods may be necessary to define (again, refer to ChebyshevT for an example).

 We have two constructor methods.
 For performance reasons, generically it is helpful to pass in a flag to indicate no checking of the input is needed (`Val{:false}`) and generically, a container type *may* accept an offset, though this type won't: